 Make sure that the lighting is consistent

 When it comes to spray booth lighting, consistency is key.
 By consistency, we mean that your booth’s lighting should be even throughout its entire interior.
 Any uneven lighting will show through shadows and small areas, and this will have the capacity to have a detrimental effect on the final finish of your vehicle.
+In the bodyshop environment, it could prove a little distracting or off-putting.
+Uniformity and consistency are key.
 Before you start the job, therefore, take the time to fully examine the level of lighting in your spray booth and whether it’s showing up in all areas.

 Don’t forget about your light fixtures

-Likewise, it’s important to give extreme consideration to the placement of your light fixtures.
+Likewise, it’s important to give extreme consideration to the placement of your spray booth lighting fixtures.
 Your fixtures should be placed in areas that will provide optimal levels of light coverage to your vehicle that is being painted.
+Understandably, this is vital for bodyshops.
 Also, you’d want to make sure that you choose the right light fixture for the job.
 We recommend going for corner lights, as opposed to wall lights and ceiling lights.
 Corner lights themselves are so much easier to install and because they any be set up in any 90-degree corner, they offer high-quality all-around lighting for your vehicle.